Properties of relaxed trajectories of non-linear fractional impulsive control systems: Relaxed fractional Impulsive Control systems

 \section{Relaxed fractional Impulsive Control systems}

-This section begins with some basic theory that are essential for proving the existence theory of the solution of the relaxed system and for verifying the relaxation theorem.
+This section begins with some basic theories for proving the existence theory of the relaxed system's solution and verifying the relaxation theorem.
 The reader may refer to \cite{relax-ref-book} for detailed study of relaxed controls.

 For the compact Polish space $\Lambda$, the space of all continuous function be termed as $C(\Lambda)$.
 Its dual space $C(\Lambda)^{*}$, can be identified with $\mathcal{M}(\Lambda)$, which is the subspace containing all probability measure $\sigma$ of the space $\mathcal{P}(\Lambda)$ of all finite regular Borel in $\Lambda$ with $\|\sigma(t)\|_{\mathcal{M}(\Lambda)}=1$.
 Regarding the notion of convergence in $\mathcal{M}(\Lambda)$, called $weak^{*}$ convergence, it is defined as the following, for a sequence $\{\sigma_{n}\}$ of probability measure, $v_{n}$ $weak^{*}$ converges to $v$, as n$\rightarrow \infty$, if for every $g \in C(\Lambda)$,